 It’s time for finger food!
-Pigs in a blanket are always the first thing to go at any party – especially a Superbowl party.
+Gluten free pigs in a blanket are always the first thing to go at any party – especially a Superbowl party.
 Try my tips and tricks for making your pigs picture perfect.

 It’s hard not to appreciate the beauty of a simple weenie wrapped in pizza dough.
 Who can resist?
 After much, much too much trial and error for such simple fare, I have concluded that wrapping the pigs in triangle-shaped dough is way overrated.

 It does tend to look pretty, but it becomes quite a chore to get all the triangles the same size and shape.
 And believe it or not, there is a an optimal shape (long and thin, sharply tapered triangles that are rolled rather thickly works best).
 So I settled on rectangles and never looked back.